hhaji/Applied-Machine-Learning/Recitation-Assignments/README.md

 * Create a GitHub Account
 * Create a Repository for this Course in your GitHub
 * Use Markdown to Prepare a Readme file for your Repository

+-> Deadline: Saturday Bahman 26, 23:59
+* Submission Instruction will be post here (a single jupyter-notebook inside your repository in Github).